Vegetation & wildlife

 The vegetation growth in retention ponds varies greatly depending on the pond and the weather.
 Some ponds will show substantial vegetation growth early in the season, some show growth later in the season, and others show little to no growth at all.

 While the majority of ponds have a varying quantity of algae throughout the summer, some ponds will grow different types of vegetation below and above the water surface.
 Aside from algae, the most common forms of vegetation in the City of Winnipeg’s stormwater retention basins are Eurasian water milfoil and duckweed.
-Duckweed is commonly found in slow moving bodies of water, providing habitat and food to other life forms, while acting as an effective natural filtration system for the pond water.
+Duckweed is commonly found in slow moving bodies of water, providing habitat and food to other life forms, while acting as a natural filtration system for the pond water.

-Harvesting
+Mechanical Harvesting

 A large paddlewheel-driven barge – a harvester – cuts and physically removes aquatic vegetation in traditional ponds.
 Since the harvester can only work in water deeper than two feet, it can't remove aquatic vegetation along the shoreline.